What Is the Alabama Guest Statute?

 If you do classify as a guest in a car accident, Alabama’s arguably outdated (it passed in 1935) Guest Statute limits your ability to seek damage recovery from the owner or operator of the vehicle.
 Unlike most car accident victims, it will not be enough to prove the driver’s negligence to get compensation.
 Instead, guests bear a greater burden of proof.
 They must show that the driver was guilty of “willful or wanton misconduct” to qualify for financial recovery through the driver’s insurer – a much greater offense.

 Willful or wanton misconduct goes beyond an action that a reasonable and prudent person would not talk and into the realm of recklessness.
 Examples include driving drunk, driving way over the speed limit, or racing a vehicle.
 Any action that the courts deem greater than mere negligence could qualify as “willful and wanton” conduct.
 It may take evidence such as the driver’s blood alcohol concentration (BAC) level, phone records, a history of reckless driving, or eyewitness accounts to help a guest prove that the driver was acting recklessly at the time of the crash.

 Alabama’s Guest Statute doesn’t apply to claims involving negligent supervision.
 In other words, if the driver was an adult who was guilty of negligently failing to supervise a minor child, the driver may fail to avoid liability through the Guest Statute.
 The adult in this scenario could still be liable for the guest’s injuries on the grounds of negligent supervision or entrustment.
 To fully understand the provisions of the Alabama Guest Statute, you will need to talk to an attorney.
-Hiring a lawyer can help you fight for damage recovery as an injured passenger in someone else’s vehicle.
+Hiring a Birmingham personal injury lawyer can help you fight for damage recovery as an injured passenger in someone else’s vehicle.